biniyamyohannes/biniyamYohannes/README.md

 ### 👋 Hi there.
 I'm Biniyam.

+- I work as a Data Engineer
+- I am an (O)MSCS student at Georgia Tech
-- I am a Computer Science student at the University of Colorado Denver
+- I have a bachelor's degree in Computer Science from the University of Colorado Denver
 - I love programming, math, and soccer
 - You can connect with me on:
   - [LinkedIn](https://www.linkedin.com/in/biniyamyohannes/)